dayton-outar/glif/algos/js/codility/fibonacci/LADDER.md

 Although, there is an impulse to categorise this problem as a type of permutations and combinations.
 The use case can already guide us when we find the number of ways possible for ladders with 3, 4 and 5 rungs.
 A ladder of 3 rungs, has only 3 ways to climb the ladder with the mentioned rule.
 A ladder of 4 rungs, has only 5 ways to climb and a ladder of 5 rungs, has 8 ways to climb it.
 When we look at the progression of the number of ways in relation to the number of rungs on a ladder, we notice part of a _fibonacci sequence_.
 Pure math enthusiasts are welcome to prove the connection between the _fibonacci sequence_ and _permutations and combinations_.
 Maybe, there is a connection.
 Maybe.

-But given the context of the lesson of this problem, it highly likely that the number of ways that a ladder of a set number of rungs can be discovered by making use of the fibonacci sequence.
+But given the context of the lesson of this problem, it's highly likely that the number of ways that a ladder of a set number of rungs can be discovered by making use of the fibonacci sequence.

 Credit to [Jonatas Walker](https://gist.github.com/jonataswalker) for providing his solutions [here](https://gist.github.com/jonataswalker/08187f5457fac4af1e86cf8c86647e23).
 See his solution below.